Menu

 The Scorecards, Rankings and Data

-Which metrics are used in the country scorecards?
+Which performance indicators are used in the country scorecards?

-The scorecards are based on 19 metrics covering areas such as economic development, social development, health and education, governance and security, and environmental sustainability and energy.
-It is important to note that some countries do not have data for one or more of these metrics, or does not have sufficient data available to include them in the scorecards.
+The scorecards are currently based on 25 performance indicators covering areas such as economic development, social development, health and education, governance and security, and environmental sustainability and energy.
+It is important to note that some countries do not have data for one or more of these performance indicators, or does not have sufficient data available to include them in the scorecards.

 • GDP per Capita (PPP)